How to use USWDS

 Sensory-sensitive users

-• Keep it simple
+• Keep layouts simple

 • Avoid flashing and repetitive animation

-• Avoid very high contrast
+• Avoid very high color contrast

 • Avoid alarming colors and images